Tanzid21/ATIQ-Sales-and-Revenue-Analysis/README.md

 The sales director of AtliQ Hardware faced significant challenges in tracking sales performance in a dynamically growing market.
 Despite having regional managers for North, South, and Central India, the reporting process was verbal, lacking factual and data-driven insights.
 This created frustration as overall sales were declining, yet regional managers provided incomplete or vague updates about their regions' performance.
 The lack of a centralized system for real-time sales tracking and analysis made it difficult to identify problem areas or opportunities for growth.

+# Data Description:
 To address these challenges, the objective was to develop a data visualization dashboard using Power BI.
 This tool would empower the sales director to access detailed, real-time insights into sales trends, revenue performance, customer behavior, and regional contributions.
 By leveraging data-driven decision-making, AtliQ Hardware aims to reverse declining sales, identify high-performing areas, and implement strategies to drive growth and improve business performance effectively.
+The data for AtliQ Hardware's End-to-End Sales and Revenue Analysis encompasses multiple key datasets critical for understanding business performance across regions, customers, products, and timeframes.
+The primary dataset, sales.transactions, includes transaction-level details such as transaction IDs, market codes (e.g., Mark001 for Chennai), product codes, sales amounts, currencies (e.g., INR, USD), and order dates.
+Complementing this, the sales.customers table provides customer information, including unique customer IDs, names, and locations.
+Additionally, the sales.date table allows for time-based analysis with attributes such as date, year, month, and day.
+Product details, including product codes, names, and categories, add further granularity to the analysis.
+The data spans multiple years, covering transactions from 2019 and 2020, and includes market-specific data for cities like Chennai and Mumbai.
+Key preprocessing steps involved cleaning raw data, standardizing currencies, and resolving inconsistencies to ensure reliability for business intelligence activities.
+This comprehensive dataset enables insights into sales trends, revenue performance, customer behavior, and regional contributions, forming the foundation for a Power BI dashboard to support real-time, data-driven decision-making for AtliQ Hardware.

 # Purpose
 The primary goal of this project is to unlock previously unseen sales insights to support decision-making for the sales team.
 By automating data analysis and visualization, the project aims to significantly reduce the manual time spent on data gathering, enabling teams to focus on strategic activities.